-- Plan in advance with your child's teacher. - For parent-teacher or related meetings, please schedule these meetings and must be acknowledged and approved by the teacher before you attend - Please do not have impromptu meetings in the hallway, during the transition, during class time, after chapel, or when the teacher is directly supervising students.
+- Plan in advance with your child's teacher. - For parent-teacher or related meetings, please schedule these meetings. - Please do not have impromptu meetings in the hallway, during the transition, or during class time.
 Refer to School Organization Structure and Parent-Teacher Meeting sections.

-Visits to individual classrooms during instructional time are permitted only with prior approval of the grade-level Director or Principal's designee.
+Visits to individual classrooms during instructional time are permitted only with prior approval of the grade-level Director or Principal's designee and classroom teacher.